 Do you remember when you were a kid how you could do a backbend with absolutely no back pain?
 Now you wouldn't even attempt to think about that movement because your back starts to seize up on you.
 Is there a way to restore that motion that you used to enjoy his kid?

 The full backbend is definitely a very healthy movement, if you are ready for it.
-If you're not ready for it, it could be a recipe for disaster.
+If you're not ready for it, it could be a disaster.

 Let's look at what needs to open and strengthen in order for you to be able to pull off this amazing movement.

 First your hips, specifically your hip flexors, your psoas and quads.
-Check out the article or blog post that I wrote specifically about opening up the psoas.
 Generally, when one muscle group is tight, the opposite muscle group is too weak.
 So in order to get your hip flexors "open” we need to also think about engaging your glutes.
-In this particular example, I love the Bilateral Donkey Kick exercise for this.
+In this particular example, I love Donkey Kick exercise for this.
 It's a great active exercise that will force the glutes and hamstrings to engage.

 Another exercise that is a great hip flexor stretch bite self is the hanging leg drop.
 This exercise will passively elongate the hip flexor so that you can open it more fully when you're doing it for a backbend.
 Lie on the edge of a table, and interlace your fingers behind your knee.
 Let the other leg drop straight down, relaxed.